meromyosin/TinyShot/README.md

 ## How To Use
 You will need to install it first.
 So grab the latest version from [releases](https://github.com/gusmeadows/TinyShot/releases).
 Its a simple setup.
-After installing, drag the icon either from desktop or star, and pin it to taskbar.
+After installing, drag the icon either from desktop or start menu, and pin it to taskbar.
 And you are done!!!.

 All of your screenshots will be saved in Pictures/TS folder